zuozhenggh/learning-library/developer-library/apex/apex-192/existing-tables/4-regenerate-app/4-regenerate-app.md

 ## **STEP 1** - Delete Generated App
 Given you are going to regenerate the app from the Create Application Wizard, it is best to delete the app you just generated to avoid confusion.
+(See how to access runtime environment from previous lab)

 1. In the runtime environment, within the develop toolbar, click **Application xxxxx**.